SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Node.js Setup Instructions

-b2c-crm-sync leverages [node.js enabled CLI](https://github.com/tj/commander.js/) commands.
+b2c-crm-sync leverages [node.js enabled CLI](https://github.com/tj/commander.js/) and [SFDX (Salesforce CLI)](https://developer.salesforce.com/tools/sfdxcli) commands.
 You'll want to ensure that you have [node v15.2.1](https://nodejs.org/en/blog/release/v15.2.1/) running.
 If you're new to node, we recommend setting up [nvm](https://github.com/nvm-sh/nvm) to manage multiple node versions.

 > Use these articles to setup [nvm](https://github.com/nvm-sh/nvm) on your local workstation.
 It's worth the effort to set this up, as it introduces great flexibility if you have projects that are dependent on specific node versions.